 Why you can trust The Zebra

 The Zebra partners with some of the companies we write about.
-However, our content is written and reviewed by an independent team of editors and licensed insurance agents, and never influenced by our partnerships.
-Learn more about how we make money, review our editorial standards, reference our data methodology, or view a list of our partners.
+However, our content is written and reviewed by an independent team of editors and licensed agents.
+Reference our data methodology and learn more about how we make money.

-|Insurance Company||Average Yearly Rate in Arkansas|
+|Insurance Company||Average Monthly Rate||Average Yearly Rate|

 The amount of homeowners coverage you elect determines the insurance premiums you pay.
 In Arkansas, carrying $200,000 dwelling coverage costs an average of $1,670 per year, while maintaining coverage up to $400,000 costs as much as $3,120 per year.

-|Coverage Level||Average Annual Cost|
+|Coverage Level||Average Monthly Cost||Average Annual Cost|

 Arkansas homeowners have a lot of decisions to make when buying a homeowners insurance policy, including how much their deductible should be.
-A deductible is an amount for which a homeowner is responsible before an insurance company steps in to cover costs.
+A deductible is the amount for which a homeowner is responsible before an insurance company steps in to cover costs.
 The deductible that you choose can have a big impact on home insurance rates.

 When selecting a deductible, remember that the higher your deductible is, the lower your insurance rates will be.
 Therefore, you may want to think about setting a higher deductible if you're seeking lower home insurance premiums.
 Bear in mind your homeowners deductible should not be set at an amount that you would have difficulty paying in the event of a loss.